-AI-powered personalisation is set to become one of the fundamental driving forces reshaping luxury e-commerce.
+AI-powered personalization is set to become one of the fundamental driving forces reshaping luxury e-commerce.
 However, the opportunity comes with its fair share of challenges, particularly around user privacy.

 Big Data and AI

-Most luxury brands have a wealth of information available on their consumers’ behavioural habits which can be collected and processed to acquire, up-sell and cross-sell loyal customers.
+Most luxury brands have a wealth of information available on their consumers’ behavioral habits, which can be collected and processed to acquire, up-sell, and cross-sell loyal customers.

 Making sense of all the available data by producing actionable insights is the real challenge, however.

-Artificial intelligence enables brands to better leverage consumer data (such as individual shopper’s profile, browsing history, abandoned carts, purchases and returns) to promote the right products at the perfect time on the ideal channel.
+Artificial intelligence enables brands to better leverage consumer data (such as individual shoppers’ profiles, browsing histories, abandoned carts, purchases, and returns) to promote the right products at the perfect time on the ideal channel.

-Brands have to tread very carefully when collecting and processing their consumers’ personal data, however.
-Users are often unaware of or unclear about what exactly is being collected and how it’s being used and cases of privacy violations are, unfortunately, legion.
+However, brands have to tread very carefully when collecting and processing their consumers’ personal data.
+Users are often unaware of or unclear about what exactly is being collected and how it’s being used, and cases of privacy violations are, unfortunately, legion.

 Luxury brands must be transparent about how they will use personal data and ensure that their use would only be opt-in.

 The disclosure of how businesses are using that data and the way to communicate it are, unfortunately, still a big question mark for many brands.